 Agriculture is the primary industry in California’s Central Valley.
 Primary sources of population growth in this region are people migrating from the San Francisco Bay Area seeking lower housing costs, as well as immigration from Asia, Central America, Mexico, Ukraine and the rest of the former Soviet Union.

-The state-federal vocational rehabilitation system in California faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two cities in California’s Central Valley:
+The state-federal vocational rehabilitation system in California faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two cities in California’s Central Valley:

 Highest Cost of Living